NxPKG/khulnasoft-docs/content/hyperdrive/get-started.md

 {{<Aside type="note" heading="Familiar with Workers?">}}

-If you are familiar with Cloudflare Workers, or initializing projects in a Continuous Integration (CI) environment, initialize a new project non-interactively by setting `CI=true` as an environmental variable when running `create cloudflare@latest`.
+If you are familiar with Khulnasoft Workers, or initializing projects in a Continuous Integration (CI) environment, initialize a new project non-interactively by setting `CI=true` as an environmental variable when running `create cloudflare@latest`.

 For example: `CI=true npm create cloudflare@latest hyperdrive-tutorial --type=simple --git --ts --deploy=false` will create a basic "Hello World" project ready to build on.